Edward W. Scott

-Edward W. "Ed" Scott Jr. is an American businessman, philanthropist, and former senior United States government official.
+Edward W. Scott Jr. is an American businessman, philanthropist, and former senior United States government official.
 Along with Bill Coleman and Alfred Chuang, he founded enterprise software company BEA Systems.

 Education

 Scott was educated at Michigan State University where he received a B.A. and an M.A. in political science.
 He also holds a degree in Philosophy, Politics, and Economics from University College, Oxford.
 In May 2011, Scott received an honorary Doctor of Humane Letters degree from the Florida Institute of Technology, where he served as the commencement speaker.
 In May 2012, Scott received an Outstanding Alumni Award from Michigan State University.
 In May 2016, Scott was awarded the 2016 BNP Paribas Grand Prize for Individual Philanthropy.

 Career

 Government

 Scott worked for the United States government for seventeen years.
 Scott served under seven Attorneys General, reaching the position of Deputy Assistant Attorney General for Administration in the Office of Management and Finance in the Department of Justice.
 He also served three Secretaries of Transportation.
 During the Carter administration, Scott served as an Assistant Secretary for Administration in the Department of Transportation and was a recipient of the Presidential Rank Award of Distinguished Executive as well as the William A. Jump Memorial Foundation Meritorious Award for Exemplary Achievement in Public Administration.